zahid6454/Optimizing-ML-Pipeline-Project/README.md

     also useful to evaluate a model.
 So using different metric will be beneficial.

 ## Proof of cluster clean up
-In the last cell of "udacity-project.ipynb", compute cluster was deleted using "AmlCompute.delete(cpu_cluster)".
+In the last cell of "udacity-project.ipynb" file, compute cluster was deleted using "AmlCompute.delete(cpu_cluster)".
 This proofs that clean up was done after the whole project was completed.